martchoukaur-byte/wage_and_level_of_price_europe_project/results.md

 | Malta          | 1448             | 2691          | 0.5381      | 0.5298           | 0.6578        | 0.8054         |
 | Kazakhstan     | 578              | 2102          | 0.2750      | 0.2115           | 0.5138        | 0.4116         |

+Then, I explicitly plot France on the regression charts.

 <img width="1536" height="754" alt="image" src="https://github.com/user-attachments/assets/93b35e24-c5e7-4f9c-af27-0afc141af8b5" />

 <img width="1536" height="754" alt="image" src="https://github.com/user-attachments/assets/85a55b85-7780-4ffc-88dc-6c2ff48a112a" />

+On the regression line of average nominal or real net wages against price levels, **France appears above the regression line**.
+This indicates that, **relative to its average wage level** (whether nominal or real), the **cost of living in France is comparatively moderate**.

 From a table, I summarize the **relative situation** of other European countries in comparison with France.